 Recognizing Distinguished Contributions to Canadian Labour Law

-The 2018 Bora Laskin Award will be presented to Paul Cavalluzzo at a special dinner event in Toronto.
-Details and ticket information can be found on the Lancaster House web site.
+The 2018 Bora Laskin Award will be presented at a special dinner event in Montreal.
+Details and ticket information can be found on the Lancaster House website.